-If you have a bigger body, most people assume you eat a lot.
+If you have a bigger body, many people will assume you eat a lot.

-If you’re smaller, most people assume you eat light.
+If you’re smaller, many people will assume you eat light.

-… while slimmer people – especially women – are often viewed as more controlled and feminine.
+… while slimmer people are often viewed as more controlled and healthy.

 These ideas are ingrained in many of us.